tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 The whole scene file is only 26 lines long, and can be found [here](https://github.com/meetar/projection-tests/blob/master/wavy.yaml).

-The general idea for any Tangram projection is the same: use a custom style with a vertex shader in it, to modify the position of the geometry generated from the data.
+The general idea for any Tangram projection is the same: use a custom style with a vertex shader in it, to modify the position of the geometry generated from the source data.

-# Making a new Tangram projection
+## Making a new Tangram projection

-## Some fine print
+### Some fine print

 Most map projections work with spherical "geodetic" coordinates (aka latitude and longitude, often represented by "phi" ϕ and "lambda" λ).
 Many tilesets, including Nextzen's vector tiles, encode data in this format.
 However, by the time this data gets to the vertex shader, it's been converted into screenspace coordinates, measured in "Mercator meters."
 These strange units equal standard meters at the equator but represent increasingly smaller distances the further you get from the equator, because Mercator.

 This isn't a problem if you don't mind distorting the projected data directly, as the "wavy" shader above does, but to make it work with other standard projections, you must first "unproject" the data data back to spherical coordinates.

-## Unproject to geodetic coordinates
+### Geodetic coordinates

 Tangram vertex coordinates are measured from the center of the viewport.
-To convert a vertex position to latitude and longitude, we must also refer to a [built-in uniform](../Syntax-Reference/shaders.md#built-in_uniforms) called "u_map_position", which stores the center of the viewport in Mercator meters from the top-left corner of the Web Mercator base tile, which is 180 W, 85.05 N.
+To convert a vertex position to latitude and longitude, we must also refer to a [built-in uniform](../Syntax-Reference/shaders.md#built-in-uniforms) called "u_map_position", which stores the center of the viewport in Mercator meters from the top-left corner of the Web Mercator base tile, which is 180 W, 85.05 N.

 To convert Tangram's Mercator coordinates to standard geodetic coordinates, two separate functions are needed: